DevGier/Sveltify-WP/README.md

 - 🖌️ SASS for creating awesome stylesheets
 - 🏗 TypeScript for ever better programming

+## GraphQL API

+### Use the GraphQL API to fetch content from WordPress and use it in the theme

+(Check the plugin out here)[https://github.com/wp-graphql/wp-graphql]

 ## Bootstrap 5

 This theme has Bootstrap 5 already integrated into it.